Once Upon a Time (Star Trek: Voyager): Plot

 With only minutes to spare, the crew finds the Delta Flyer and beams everyone to safety.
 Samantha Wildman survives her injuries, and, once sufficiently recovered, enjoys the holo-tale along with Naomi and Neelix.

 Reception

 Den of Geek included this episode on a binge watching guide that included a roadmap of episodes, that although not typically achieving high ratings, might still be entertaining.

 In 2020, ScreenRant ranked this episode as one of the top ten worst episodes of Star Trek: Voyager.

-In 2021, Tor.com gave it 8 out 10, remarking, "it works because it’s mostly there as a vehicle for dealing with issues of loss and parental responsibility" and was good introduction to Naomi Wildman (played by Pommers).
+In 2021, Tor.com gave it 8 out 10, remarking, "it works because it’s mostly there as a vehicle for dealing with issues of loss and parental responsibility" and was good introduction to Naomi Wildman (played by Pomers).

 Releases

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.